 - Time Management

-Getting a good grade on a project or exam is one thing, but there’s much more to success than numbers alone.
-This is why our study skills tutors in the Des Moines and Ames region take a look at the larger picture.
-We've designed our program to ensure your son or daughter is fully prepared for the growing workloads and expectations ahead.
+Succeeding academically doesn’t just mean getting a passing grade on a test or an exam.
+That’s why our study skills tutors in the Des Moines and Ames region focus on the larger picture.
+We have carefully developed our program around preparing your son or daughter for the increasing workloads and growing expectations ahead.
 That means teaching both short-term and long-term goal-setting techniques as well as study strategies that can be relied on time and again.

 Our study skills program features such strategies and tactics as: